Student Homelessness and Basic Needs Insecurity

 How Does Basic Needs Insecurity Affect College Students?

-Learners facing food insecurity are often forced to skip meals and forgo nutritious food for inexpensive, less healthy options.
+Learners facing food insecurity are often forced to skip meals and forgo nutritious food for less expensive, less healthy options.
 This can lead to weight loss and impair a student's ability to concentrate.
 Meanwhile, housing insecurity can cause a student to face eviction or fall behind on monthly bills in addition to homelessness.

 Basic needs insecurity can also negatively affect academic performance.
 Statistically speaking, food and housing insecurity are often linked to poor grades and lower rates of degree completion.